gitrsi/cyberops.zone/learning/Deep Neural Networks with PyTorch/README.md

 ## Tensors 1D
-A 0-d tensor is just a number, 1-D tensor is an array of numbers
+- A 0-d tensor is just a number, 1-D tensor is an array of numbers

+Usage:

     import torch
     import numpy